trothaar/100-days-of-code/log.md

 **Today's Progress**: I completed FCC algorithm challenge no. 276: Sum All Odd Fibonacci Numbers.

 **Thoughts:** I misunderstood the instructions at first and wrote a program that calcuated the first n Fibonacci numbers and placed them into an array.
 I ended up with some huge-ass numbers!
-LOL I ended up saving that particular program as a separate file and uploaded it, along with the correct answer to the FCC problem.
+LOL I decided to save that particular function as a separate file and uploaded it, along with the correct answer to the FCC problem.

 **Links to work:**
 [My FCC Algorithms Solutions Repo](https://github.com/trothaar/fcc-basic-algorithms)